 28 February 2017 - TELI joins panel at KPMG for LGBT History Month

 One of our co-founders, Allan Briddock (One Pump Court), joined a panel alongside Jon Miller (partner at Brunswick Group on behalf of Open for Business) and Sarah Humphreys of ELOP to discuss the work of each of the organisations and what challenges they face at KPMG's LGBT History Month event.
 Allan discussed the various issues TELI is hoping to tackle in the future and the challenges that might arise along the way.

-Following our inaugural conference last year, we will be returning to provide an update on the progress made throughout the year and to host a new series of expert panel discussions on trans rights.
-In light of the pending review of the Gender Recognition Act and Other significant areas of work we have decided to push back our conference date to early 2018.
-Further details to be announced soon.
+Following our inaugural conference, we will be returning to provide an update on the progress made throughout the year and to host a new series of expert panel discussions on trans rights.
+In light of the pending review of the Gender Recognition Act a date for the conference will be announced later in the year.

 Press enquiries should be directed to email@example.com.